 Command / Params Cmp Description secondary \$res almost Precondition: the local /dev/mars/\$dev_name is no longer in use (e.g. umounted).
 Postcondition: There exists no designated primary any more.
 During split brain and when the network is OK (again), all actual primaries (including the local host) will leave primary ASAP (i.e. when their /dev/mars/mydata is no longer in use).
 Any secondary will start following (old) logfiles (even from backlogs) by replaying transaction logs if it is uniquely possible (which is often violated during split brain).
 On any secondary, /dev/mars/\$dev_name will have disappeared.
 Notice: in difference to DRBD, you don't need and you should not use this command during normal operation, including handover.
 Any resource member which is not designated as primary will automatically go into secondary role.
 For example, if you have k = 4 replicas, only one of them can be designated as a primary.
 When the network is OK, all other 3 nodes will know this fact, and they will automatically go into secondary mode, following the transaction logs from the (new) primary.
 Hint: avoid this command.
 It turns off any primary, globally a.
 You cannot start a sync after that (e.g. invalidate or join-resource or resume-sync), because it is not unique wherefrom the data shall be fetched.
 In split brain situations (when the network is OK again), this may have further drawbacks.
 It is much better / easier to directly switch the designated primary from one node to another via the primary command.
 See also section 3.2.2.
 There is only one valid use case where you really need this command: before finally destroying a resouce via the last leave-resource (or before forcefully killing your resource via the dangerous delete-resource).
-A serious misconception among some people is when they believe that they can switch "a certain node to secondary".
+"A serious misconception among some people is when they believe that they can switch "a certain node to secondary".
 It is not possible to switch individual nodes to secondary, without affecting other nodes!
-The concept of "designated primary" is global throughout a resource! wait-umount \$res no See section 4.3.3. log-purge-all \$res no Precondition: none additionally.
+The concept of "designated primary" is global throughout a resource! resource: wait-umount no See section 4.3.3. log-purge-all \$res no Precondition: none additionally.
 Postcondition: all locally known logfiles and version links are removed, whenever they are not / no longer reachable by any split brain version.
 Rationale: remove hindering split-brain / leave-resource leftovers.
-Usually, you don't need this. leave-resource and invalidate are already doing a similar logfile cleanup for you.
 Use this only as a desperate last resort when split brain does not go away by means of leave-resource (which could happen in very weird scenarios such as MARS running on virtual machines doing a restore of their snapshots, or otherwise unexpected resurrection of dead or half-dead nodes).
 THIS IS POTENTIALLY DANGEROUS This command might destroy some valuable logfiles / other information in case the local information is outdated or otherwise incorrect, as could be the case during very awkward disaster scenarios, such as corrupted /mars filesystems.
 MARS does its best for checking anything, but there cannot be an absolute guarantee.
-That said, no single incident has been observed during millions of operation hours.
-Hint: usedry-run beforehand for checking! err-purge-all \$res no Precondition: none additionally.
+That said, no single incident has been observed during millions of operation hours. err-purge-all \$res no Hint: usedry-run beforehand for checking!
+Precondition: none additionally.
 Postcondition: errors reported by marsadm view \$resverbose are deleted after a while.
-However notice that some error reports may soon re-appear in case the error condition is persisting. link-purge-all \$res no Precondition: none additionally.
-Postcondition: all deletable links withspeical value .deleted, which have been fully replicated throughout the whole cluster, will be deleted eventually.
-This is necessary to prevent inode overflow on /mars.
-Notice: marsadm cron will do this also.
+However notice that some error reports may soon re-appear in case the error condition is persisting.